diefenbach/django-lfs/docs/user/concepts/portlets.rst

 Cart
 ----

-Displays the cart of the shop.
+This portlet displays the cart of the shop.

 Title
     The title of the portlet.